We encourage reader participation. Feel free to contact us with questions and submissions. Please send us any of the following:

 * Games you have played and would like analyzed or shared

 * Upcoming Events

 The Contra Costa Chess Club emphasizes fun and over-the-board (OTB) social contact with the game of chess in a coffehouse setting as it welcomes players of all ages and skill levels, from all walks of life, from all nations and cultures, from masters to novices and every level in between!

-The Club meets every Weds evening from 6:00 p.m. - 9:00 p.m. at Starbucks at 1536 Kirker Pass Rd, Clayton, California, nicely situated just a couple of driveways up from the corner of Clayton Road and Ygnacio Valley Road, in a shopping area called Clayton Station, well lighted, with ample free parking, and certainly accessible to the handicapped.
+The Club meets every Weds and Sunday afternoon/evening from 3:00 p.m. - 8:00 p.m. at Starbucks at 1536 Kirker Pass Rd, Clayton, California, nicely situated just a couple of driveways up from the corner of Clayton Road and Ygnacio Valley Road, in a shopping area called Clayton Station, well lighted, with ample free parking, and certainly accessible to the handicapped.

 The Contra Costa Chess Club is an official Affiliate Club (ID #A6024746) of the U.S. Chess Federation (USCF) in good standing.
 The USCF is "a not-for-profit membership organization devoted to extending the role of chess in our society, as it governs and promotes the study and knowledge of the game of chess, for its own sake as an art and enjoyment, but also as a means for the improvement of society".